Main Content

 freqrespFrequency response of rational object and rationalfit function object

-pwlresp Calculate time response of piecewise linear input signal
+pwlresp Calculate time response of piecewise linear input signal (Since R2021a)

 impulseImpulse response for rational function object

-ispassiveReturn true if rationalfit output is passive at all frequencies
+ispassiveReturn true if rational fit output is passive at all frequencies

-makepassiveEnforce passivity of rationalfit output or a rational object
+makepassiveEnforce passivity of rational fit

-passivityPlot passivity of N-by-N rationalfit function output
+passivityPlot passivity of N-by-N rational fit output

-iscausalDetermine if data is causal at specified frequency
+iscausalDetermine if data is causal at specified frequency (Since R2023a)

-abcdConstruct state-space matrices from rational object
+abcdConstruct state-space matrices from rational object (Since R2020a)

-zpkCompute zeros, poles, and gain of rational object
+zpkCompute zeros, poles, and gain of rational object (Since R2020a)

 writevaGenerate Verilog-A description of rational object

-generateSPICEGenerate SPICE file from rationalfit of S-parameters
+generateSPICEGenerate SPICE file from rationalfit of S-parameters (Since R2019b)

 Topics